Augustinian, built in 1258.

-And then it's on into into the sudden large space of
+And then it's on into into the suddenly enormous space of

-Rebuilt in 15th century.
-Boxy and a bit characterless but with an impressive
+late 15th century and is boxy and a bit characterless but with an impressive

 Conca in 1730.
 It replaced/destroyed the fresco of the Coronation of

 the Virgin by Francesco di Giorgio Martini.
-Also a Vecchietta statue of The Risen Christ
+There's also a Vecchietta statue of The Risen Christ

 topping the high